dralois/PR-Rendering/README.md

 - The objects array should contain all objects that can be rendered

 ## Required Libraries & Setup
 Most of the required libraries are automatically downloaded, compiled and installed correctly, however the requirements listed bellow need to be installed manually.
+On Linux, Clang-9 is needed to compile PhysX.
+For everything else GCC-9 is fine.
+On Windows, Visual Studio 19 has been tested and works, although earlier versions should be fine, too.

 ### [CMake 3.17](https://cmake.org/download/)
 - Download & install at least version 3.15, preferrably 3.17